 Leading members of this family included Theophilus Redwood (1806-1892), one of the founding fathers of the Pharmaceutical Society of Great Britain, and his son Sir (Thomas) Boverton Redwood Bart., FRS (1846-1919) who was a consulting chemist and engineer with petroleum as the main basis of his lifework.
 There were also the medical members of Theophilus’s brother, Lewis Redwood and son, Thomas Redwood after whom Rhymney’s Redwood Memorial Hospital was named, while in the consulting practice of B & R Redwood, Sir Boverton Redwood was partnered by his brother, Robert Redwood.

-As Theophilus Redwood (1806-1892) is especially linked to the interests of the Welsh School of Pharmacy, his biographical details are now given.
+As Theophilus Redwood (1806-1892) is especially linked to the interests of the School of Pharmacy and Pharmaceutical Sciences, formerly known as the Welsh School of Pharmacy, his biographical details are now given.

 Theophilus Redwood - Reproduced with kind permission of the Museum of the Royal Pharmaceutical Society of Great Britain.
 A framed copy of this photograph hangs at the bottom of the main staircase in the building, thanks to the generosity of Professor and Mrs Paul Nicholls.